 On May 21, 2012, USEPA designated Sheboygan County a marginal nonattainment area for ground-level ozone under the 2008 eight-hour standard for that pollutant.
 The effective date for that designation was July 20, 2012.
-On December 19, 2016, USEPA "bumped up" Sheboygan County's nonattainment status from "marginal" to "moderate" for failing to come into attainment of the 2008 eight-hour standard by July 20, 2016.
+On April 6, 2017, USEPA reclassified Sheboygan County as a moderate nonattainment area for ground-level ozone under the 2008 eight-hour standard, and it is likely that Sheboygan County could be reclassified as a serious nonattainment area in the near future.